On Ancient Medicine: Date

 The dates proposed by Schiefsky for On Ancient Medicine span from 440 to around 350 BC.
 There are a number of considerations which strongly suggest a date in the late fifth century.
 That the author refers to Empedocles (490–430 B.C.) as motivation of the method he attacks suggests a date not long after his peak of activity.
 The author's sense of discovery and benefits of technology are characteristic of late fifth-century thought.
-The idea that human beings through technology rose from savage behavior has parallels in Sophocles' fifth-century work, Antigone.
+The idea that human beings rose through technology from savage behavior has parallels in Sophocles' fifth-century work, Antigone.
 Furthermore, the author's attack on the written account of medicine by sophists as having nothing to do with the art of medicine is a discussion taken up by the fifth-century thinker Socrates in The Phaedo.
-Also, the treatise's interest of 'things in the sky and under the earth' also characterizes Aristophanes' Clouds (424 BC.) and Plato's Apology.
+Also, the treatise's interest in 'things in the sky and under the earth' also characterizes Aristophanes' Clouds (424 BC.) and Plato's Apology.

+Elizabeth Craik agrees that a date in the last few decades of the 5th century BC is plausible.
+She similarly argues for this conclusion on the grounds that the author alludes to Empedocles (whom Craik argues died in 423 BC) and that the use of term sophistai ('sophists') is used dismissively but not pejoratively.